Webswing Standalone in Docker

 Step 3: Environment Variables & Secrets

-is consistent across modules.
+Set WEBSWING_OPTS, WEBSPING_JAVA_OPTS, and ensure webswing.connection.secret is consistent across modules.
 Map volumes for persistent storage or shared transfer folders.

 Step 4: Networking & Service Exposure